Rahul12Arora/Javascript_Theory_Notes_RA/README.md

 fulfilled: meaning that the operation was completed successfully.</br>
 rejected: meaning that the operation failed.</br>

+<h3>Response: json() method</h3>

+**The json() method of the Response interface takes a Response stream and reads it to completion.
+It returns a promise which resolves with the result of parsing the body text as JSON.**

+**Note that despite the method being named json(), the result is not JSON but is instead the result of taking JSON as input and parsing it to produce a JavaScript object.**

 <h3>How to make & use new promises</h3>